Blanched Choy Sum with Garlic Sauce

 Simply, blanching is perhaps the best way to prepare the fresh choy sum to a dish.
 By using this method, it gets rid of the bitter taste that many deep green vegetables often have.

-Choy sum recipe with garlic sauce
+How to make Choy Sum with garlic sauce

 You will need to blanch the greens in the boiling water for about 2 minutes.
 Add a couple pinches of salt to retain its green color.